A handpicked selection of the most beautiful Tuscany villages and small towns in Tuscany for the perfect Italian experience.

-The town developed over a hilltop and in the course of the Middle Ages and then renaissance was one of the most powerful in Tuscany.
+The town developed over a hilltop and in the course of the Middle Ages and then the Renaissance was one of the most powerful in Tuscany.

 Arch rival of Florence, Siena dominated the area and many of the towns in this list acquired their towers, walls and fortification as strongholds of Siena against its enemy

-Nowadays, Siena is one of the most beautiful small towns you can ever have the change to visit.
+Nowadays, Siena is one of the most beautiful small towns you can ever have the chance to visit.

-UNESCO World Heritage Site site since 1995, the most impressive and beautiful thing about Siena is without a doubt the famous Piazza del Campo, followed by Siena’s duomo, a church so beautiful to have few rivals in Italy.
+UNESCO World Heritage Site site since 1995, the most impressive and beautiful thing about Siena is, without a doubt, famous Piazza del Campo, followed by Siena’s duomo, a church so beautiful to have few rivals in Italy.